yehudav/learning-front-end/README.md

 ## 1. learn computer science

+read and practice "cracking the coding interview" practice problems from leet code https://leetcode.com/problemset/all/

 ## 2. get a bird's eye view of the industry

 A basic to advanced understanding of HTML, CSS, DOM, JavaScript, HTTP/URL, and web browsers is assumed for any type of professional front-end developer role